The Cardinals optioned Cabrera to Triple-A Memphis on Tuesday.

 Cabrera will be recalled from Triple-A Memphis to start Wednesday's game against the Phillies, Jenifer Langosch of MLB.com reports.

 Cabrera is set to make his big-league debut despite posting a 6.35 ERA and 1.58 WHIP with a 39:19 K:BB over 39.2 frames at Triple-A this season.
 If he is able to turn in a solid outing, there's a chance he could stick in the rotation for the time being.

 Cabrera was optioned to Triple-A Memphis on Saturday.

 Cabrera opened camp on the major-league side but was never likely to claim a spot on the Opening Day roster.
-He has just two Triple-A innings under his belt but could push for a promotion later in the year with strong performances for Memphis.
+He has just two Triple-A innings under his belt but could push for a promotion later in the year with a strong performance in Memphis.

 St. Louis protected Cabrera from the Rule 5 draft by placing him on the 40-man roster.
-The 22-year-old lefty spent the majority of his 2018 season with Double-A Montgomery and was traded to the Cardinals just prior to the July deadline.
-He accrued a 4.27 ERA with 145 punchouts over 137 innings at Double-A last year.
+The 22-year-old lefty spent the majority of his 2018 season with the Rays' Double-A Montgomery affiliate before being traded to the Cardinals just prior to the July deadline.
+He accrued a 4.27 ERA with 145 punchouts over 137 innings at Double-A last season.

 Cabrera was sent to the Cardinals from the Rays on Tuesday along with Justin Williams and Roel Ramirez in exchange for Tommy Pham and international slot money, Marc Topkin of the Tampa Bay Times reports.